+North American duck talk often begins with a resuscitation of facts.
+The American Birding Association's check list recognizes sixty three North American duck geese and swan species (Anatidae family).
 Forty six of those species fall into the general duck category, with duck species arranged into seventeen genera.

 The number of species/genera varies greatly, from the Wood Duck's (Aix sponsa) singular representation of the Aix genus to the sixteen Anas species, often collectively called the dabbling ducks.

-Additionally, one dozen North American ducks get listed as occasional or rare visitors, reducing the native breeding population to the three dozen range.
+Finally, approximately one dozen North American ducks get listed as occasional or rare visitors, reducing the native breeding population to the three dozen range.

-The top picture shows the male with a raised crest.
+Three merganser ducks, in two genera, inhabit ponds, rivers and ocean areas across North America.
+Hooded Mergansers (Lophodytes cucullatus) represent the Lophodytes genera.
+The picture shows the male with a raised crest.
 Female crests lack a white patch.

 While classified as sea ducks, the North American population splits its year round residence between pond and forest areas of the Northwest and Southeast.

-© 2006-2013 Patricia A. Michaels
+© 2006-2016 Patricia A. Michaels